FINAL UPDATE: Delay at Market and 4th is clearing. IB #FMarket is resuming service. (More: 19 in last 48 hours)

 Project Introduction

-The Page Slow Street Project extends on Page Street between Stanyan Street (near the eastern edge of Golden Gate Park) to Octavia Boulevard.
-Page Street is an important corridor for the Haight-Ashbury, Lower Haight, Hayes Valley, and surrounding neighborhoods.
-It is is one of the City's most important and popular east-west active-transportation corridors.
-In San Francisco's General Plan, Page Street is both a designated bike route and a Green Connection because of its connectivity to schools and parks.
+Page Slow Street extends from Stanyan Street to the west (at the edge of Golden Gate Park) eastward to the Gough and Market street intersections.
+Page Street is an important corridor for the Haight-Ashbury, Lower Haight, Hayes Valley, and surrounding neighborhoods and is one of the City's most popular slow streets for walking and biking.
+Page Street is also designated as a Green Connection in San Francisco's General Plan due to its charming character and connectivity to numerous schools, parks, and neighborhood spaces.

 Background